Design-Computing/Design-Computing.github.io/md/week3.md

   - What does this dataset explain?

     **Pause here**: There is a pretty good chance at this point that you'll find out that your data is garbage.
+Look for a file that's in one of these file formats: `.xls`, `.xlsx`, `.csv`, `.json`, `.tsv`.
+If it's not, run it past me or Alex.

+    You'll want a file with at least 200 rows, ideally a thousand or more.
+Even more ideally, a dataset that has some geographic data, e.g. coordinates or suburb names, because we're going to be making some maps a bit later on.

 - Why was it collected?
 - Who paid for it?
 - Where did you get it from?

-- for each column in your dataset:
+* for each column in your dataset:

   - Describe it by recording/measuring/graphing:

     - Name
     - What the column describes
     - How that data was measured
     - Is it continuous or categorical data?
 Continuous is `[1, 2, 4.6, -5]` and categorical is `["cat", "dog", "mouse", "dog" , "dog"]`

+      **🤓 Another Pause**: The rest of this is for next week, but I want you to read this anyway so that you can have these questions in your mind as you're picking a dataset.

     - If categorical:
       - do a `df["column_name"].value_counts()` and get an idea of the counts that you'll be working with.
       - do a `df["column_name"].value_counts().plot(kind="bar")` to get an idea of the distribution of the counts